Burkitt Lymphoma in Children

 medicines that boost the immune system to better find and kill cancer cells.
 They're

 often given along with chemo.
+Rituximab is one of the medicines that may be used.

 -

 Surgery.
-If there's only 1 large tumor,
+If there's only one large tumor,

 surgery may be done to remove it.
 This is done before chemotherapy.